SpellholdStudios/RuadRofhessaItemUpgrade/README.md

 #### Special Acknowledgements to:

 - Westley Weimer, for all his help to me throughout BGII.
-- Deratiseur: Native EE compatible version (v28).
+- Deratiseur: native EE compatible version (v28).
 - Thot: French translation.
 And La Voix 2 la Sagesse (of the d'Oghmatiques) for updating it.
 - Bhasbuto, Immortality and Mhoram of <a href="http://www.clandlan.cjb.net">Clan DLAN</a>: Spanish translation.
 And Lisandro for updating it.
 - Beyshaliban: German translation.